dustin-enyeart/latex-tutorial/docs/source/content/markup.rst

     \end{document}

-The following is a more simplistic way to have a theorem and proof, but the theorem will not be numbered.
+The following code block is a more simplistic way to have a theorem and proof, but the theorem will not be numbered.

 .. code-block:: Latex